-Can a New Appetite Pacemaker Zap Away Your Hunger?
+Can Maestro Zap Away Your Hunger?

-The US Food and Drug Administration (FDA) has given the nod to the Maestro Rechargeable System, a new implantable weight loss device.
+The U.S. Food and Drug Administration (FDA) has given the nod to the Maestro Rechargeable System, a new implantable weight loss device.

 While several weight loss drugs have earned the FDA seal of approval in recent years, the new vagal blocking device is the first FDA-approved anti-obesity device since 2007.